Desdemona, we are not so very different

 “Jack-” she says.

 “You can help,” he says.
 “We have a ride arranged.
-Teal’c’s coming through the gate in an hour.
+Teal’c’s ship'll be here in an hour.
 Of course you can come.”

 “Thank you,” she says.
 “Did you even think to call me, though?”